defenseunicorns/uds-package-gitlab/README.md

     description: "Egress from Webservice"
 ```

+> [!NOTE]
-The above is just an example of what can be done with the custom key and not representative what any specific integration would need to look like.
+> The above is just an example of what can be done with the custom key and not representative what any specific integration would need to look like.

 ## Flavors